JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 ### Attaching Sources

-To attach IntelliJ Platform sources in the IDE the <control>Download sources</control> setting has to be enabled in IDE versions 2023.2 and later.
+To attach IntelliJ Platform sources in the IDE, the <control>Download sources</control> setting has to be enabled in IDE versions 2023.2 and later.
 This option respects the [](tools_intellij_platform_gradle_plugin_gradle_properties.md#downloadSources) property, which is enabled by default.

 <tabs>